Proper pushforwards on analytic adic spaces: Germs of adic spaces

 \begin{definition} A germ of an adic space is a pair $(X,\bm{X})$ where $\bm{X}$ is an adic space, and $X\subset \bm{X}$ is a closed subset. \end{definition}

 We can construct a category $\mathbf{Germ}$ of germs of adic spaces in the usual way.
-We first consider the category of pairs $(X,\bm{X})$, where morphisms are commutative squares.
+We first consider the category of pairs $(X,\bm{X})$ as in Definition \ref{defn: germ}, where morphisms are commutative squares.
 We then declare a morphism $j:(X,\bm{X})\rightarrow (Y,\bm{Y})$ to be a strict neighbourhood if $j$ is an open immersion and $j(X)=Y$.
 Finally, we localise the category of pairs at the class of strict neighbourhoods (it is easy to verify that a calculus of right fractions exists).
+If $(X,\bm{X})$ is a pair, we will often abuse notation and write $X$ for $(X,\bm{X})$ considered as an object in the category $\mathbf{Germ}$.

-\begin{example} \begin{enumerate} \item The first basic example of a germ is any fibre of a morphism of adic spaces $f:X\rightarrow Y$ which is locally of weakly finite type.
+\begin{example} \begin{enumerate} \item The first key example of a germ is any fibre of a morphism of adic spaces $f:X\rightarrow Y$ which is locally of weakly finite type.
 Indeed, if $y\in Y$, and $G(y)$ is its set of generalisations, then $f^{-1}(y)$ is a closed subset of the adic space

-Note that if the point $y\in Y$ in question is not maximal, this fibre $f^{-1}(y)$ will not have any kind of `natural' structure as an adic space. \item The second basic example we will eventually be interested in is inspired by Berthelot's rigid cohomology.
-Let $k^\circ$ be a complete DVR, with fraction field $k$, $\fr{P}$ a formal scheme of finite type over $\spf{k^\circ}$, and $X\subset \fr{P}$ a locally closed subset.
-Then there is a specialisation map
+Note that if the point $y\in Y$ in question is not maximal, this fibre $f^{-1}(y)$ will not have any kind of `natural' structure as an adic space. \item The second key example for us (in particular in the forthcoming \cite{AL2}) is inspired by Berthelot's theory of rigid cohomology.
+Let $k^\circ$ be a complete discrete valuation ring, with fraction field $k$, $\fr{P}$ a formal scheme, flat and of finite type over $\spf{k^\circ}$, and $X\subset \fr{P}$ a locally closed subset.
+Then there is a (continuous) specialisation map